 Today, the Holy Spirit continues to equip believers with spiritual gifts for Kingdom advancement.
 These anointed gifts — including wisdom, knowledge, faith, gifts of healing, miracles, prophecy, discernment of spirits, tongues, and interpretation of tongues — enable Christ's followers to demonstrate Kingdom power and authority (1 Corinthians 12:8–10).

-By walking in obedience to the Holy Spirit, believers manifest both present and future aspects of the Kingdom.
-Through His power, we witness the quiet yet profound advancement of God's Kingdom as lives are transformed and souls are redeemed one by one.
+By walking in obedience to the Holy Spirit, believers manifest both the present and future aspects of the Kingdom.
+Through His power, we witness the quiet yet profound advancement of God's Kingdom as one by one, lives are transformed and souls are redeemed.

 And soul by soul and silently her shining bounds increase, and her ways are ways of gentleness, and all her paths are peace. —Sir Cecil Spring-Rice, "The Two Fatherlands"